 Yes, saying thank you is an art.
 It is something we should practice and execute skillfully and carefully.

 I hope you for this a good reminder.
-Thank you very much for visiting Engagement Imperative and feel free to return whenever you need inspiration, employee engagement or workplace related tips.
+Thank you very much for visiting Engagement Imperative and feel free to return whenever you need inspiration, employee engagement, strengths, coaching or workplace related tips.